 As an alternative to a fraud alert, you have the right to place a credit freeze on a credit report, which will prohibit a credit bureau from releasing information in the credit report without your express authorization.
 The credit freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
 However, you should be aware that using a credit freeze may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
 Pursuant to federal law, you cannot be charged to place or lift a credit freeze on your credit report.
+To place a security freeze on your credit report, you must contact the credit reporting agency by phone, mail, or secure electronic means and provide proper identification of your identity.
 To request a credit freeze, you will need to provide the following information: